anandtailwinds/majordomo-ai-docs/golang-api/QueryPipeline.md

 ### NewQueryPipeline

-`func NewQueryPipeline(workspace string, userName string, name string, dataStoreNames []string, embeddingModel string, llmModel string, queryType QueryTypes, ) *QueryPipeline`
+`func NewQueryPipeline(workspace string, name string, dataStoreNames []string, embeddingModel string, llmModel string, queryType QueryTypes, ) *QueryPipeline`

 NewQueryPipeline instantiates a new QueryPipeline object This constructor will assign default values to properties that have it defined,